Out of programme (OOP)

 When you are acting up as a consultant, there must be appropriate supervision in place and approval will only be considered if the placement is relevant to gaining the competences, knowledge, skills and behaviours required by the curriculum.
 Acting up as a consultant posts can only be taken in the final year of specialty training.

-Time in acting up as a consultant can count towards the award of a certificate of completion of training or CESR (combine programme) under certain circumstances.
+Time in acting up as a consultant can count towards the award of a CCT or CESR (combined programme) under certain circumstances.
 If there isn’t provision for acting up as a consultant posts in the relevant specialty curriculum, experience acting up can’t be counted towards a CCT or CESR (combined programme).

-You should speak with your home deanery/LETB about your time out of programme and whether or not the time will count towards your certificate of completion of training or CESR/CEGPR (combined programme).
+You should speak with your home deanery/LETB about your time out of programme and whether or not the time will count towards your CCT or CESR/CEGPR (combined programme).

 We have produced guidance for: